GTAmodding/gta3script-specs/SPECIFICATION.md

 The execution of a jump to outside the scope block leaves the lexical scope.

-Performing a subroutine call shall not leave the active scope.
+Performing a subroutine call does not leave the active scope.
 The name of local variables become hidden if the subroutine is not within the scope block.
 The behaviour of the program is unspecified if such a subroutine activates another lexical scope.

 Leaving a lexical scope causes the storage for the declared local variables to be reclaimed.

-### Variable Statements
+### Variable Declaration Statements

 ```
 command_var_name := 'VAR_INT'
                     | 'LVAR_INT'
                     | 'VAR_FLOAT'
                     | 'LVAR_FLOAT' ;
+                    | 'VAR_TEXT_LABEL'
+                    | 'LVAR_TEXT_LABEL' ;
-command_var_param := sep identifier ;
+command_var_param := sep variable ;

 var_statement := command_var_name command_var_param {command_var_param} eol ;
 ```

 The name of the command is a pair of storage duration and variable type.

 The commands with the `VAR_` prefix declares global variables.
 The ones with `LVAR_` declares local variables.
 The `INT` suffix declares variables capable of storing integers.
 The `FLOAT` suffix declares floating-point ones.
+Finally, the `TEXT_LABEL` one declares variables capable of storing text labels.

 **Constraints**

 Global variable names must be unique across the multi-file.

+Local variables must be declared inside a lexical scope.

 Local variables may have identical names as long as they are in different lexical scopes.

 Local variables shall not have the same name as any global variable.

-A variable shall not have the same name as a string constant.
+A variable shall not have the same name as any string constant in any enumeration (except for the global enumeration).

+The array dimensions of the variable (if any) must be specified by an integer literal greater than zero.

 **Semantics**